> Cyril Tawney > Songs > The Three Knights

 and on the second:

 Child Ballad 11.
-Sometime versions of the same ballad, in Child and Bronson, are almost urecognisable as the same story.
+Sometime versions of the same ballad, in Child and Bronson, are almost unrecognisable as the same story.
 This is such a light hearted lyric that it feels unconnected to the Cruel Brother, which it is grouped with.

 Sophie Crawford sang Green Grow the Lily on her 2018 album Silver Pin.
-Her storyline is similar to Archie Fisher’s The Cruel Brother, with the in-verse chorus lines “Green grow the lily-o / And the rose is sweet and merry”.
+Her story line is similar to Archie Fisher’s The Cruel Brother, with the in-verse chorus lines “Green grow the lily-o / And the rose is sweet and merry”.
 Sophie noted:

-I heard this sung by someone at Towersey Folk Festival many, many years ago and just repeated it to myself ever since, which might account for variation in lyrics.
+I heard this sung by [Crucible] at Towersey Folk Festival many, many years ago and just repeated it to myself ever since, which might account for variation in lyrics.
 I don’t know where it is from.

 Cambridge and Walker sang The Rose and the Lily on their 2019 EP Worry, Grief and Care.